clean-code-personal/simple-monitor-in-js-Athul-kharvi/README.md

 the abnormal measure and the breach - whether high or low.
 Add this capability.
 1. Added Extension 1: Early Warning
+1. Adedd Extension 2: Support a language in addition to English

 ## The Exploration